vishvAsa/kalpAntaram/dharmaH/smRtiH/brahmadatta-sangrahaH/1/adhigrantham.md

 fullest sense of the word.
 Next to "Shruti"

-comes the "Smrities" which form the inter- pretation of the sacred vedic laws as observed by the Rishies and as such they constitute the law of nature for governing the universe.
+comes the "Smrities" which form the interpretation of the sacred vedic laws as observed by the Rishies and as such they constitute the law of nature for governing the universe.
 In a word, "Shruti" means that knowledge which the sages obtained direct from Divine and "Smrities are their interpretations

 composed mainly after deep meditation.